July 12, 2025, 11:11 am | Read time: 8 minutes

-Bumblebees are considered tireless pollinators in tomato cultivation–but behind the scenes, a darker picture emerges: mass breeding, the use of medication, and painful killing are reportedly common practices.
+Bumblebees are considered tireless pollinators in tomato cultivation–but behind the scenes, a darker picture emerges: mass breeding, medication use, and painful killing are apparently common practice.

 Bumblebees play a key role as pollinators in vegetable cultivation.
-Tomato growers, in particular, benefit from their unique buzz pollination.
-This method ensures high yields and better quality fruit.
+Tomato growers, in particular, benefit from their unique vibration pollination.
+This method ensures high yields and better fruit quality.
 However, bumblebees pay a high price for tomato cultivation.
 Bred by the millions, they face death by burning or freezing after their work is done.
-They cannot be released into the wild as they are considered a threat to native insects.
-PETBOOK investigated how traders and vegetable producers handle these accusations.
+They cannot be released into the wild, as they are considered a threat to native insects.
+PETBOOK investigated how dealers and vegetable producers handle these accusations.
 The bumblebee business is tightly organized and lucrative.
-Yet, those involved respond cautiously to inquiries.
+Yet, when questioned, those involved respond cautiously.

 Follow myHOMEBOOK on WhatsApp now